This post may contain affiliate links. Please see our disclosure policy.

-These classic pannekaken (Norwegian pancakes) are a must-try for pancake fans.
-Delicately thin (like French-style crêpes), they have a richer flavour than crêpes and light texture.
-Honestly, they are just so good.
-Plus, you only need a handful of affordable everyday ingredients to make them, and they take only minutes to whip up.
-How is that for the perfect sweet treat?
-They are delicious with a host of toppings for breakfast, brunch or dessert - and ideal for Shrove Tuesday (pancake day)!
+These classic pannekaker (Norwegian pancakes) are a must-try for pancake fans.
+Delicately thin (like French-style crêpes), they have a richer flavour than crêpes and light texture but are just as easy to make.
+They are delicious with a host of toppings for breakfast, brunch or dessert – and ideal for Shrove Tuesday (pancake day)!

 Why you will love this recipe: